Careers

 We are striving to build a diverse team to represent the population we serve and to better meet the needs of our citizens.
 We encourage applications from Indigenous, Black or racialized persons, women, people with diverse gender identities or expressions, and/or people with disabilities.

 This posting is for one permanent, full-time position.
 An eligibility list for similar temporary or permanent future opportunities may be established.
 Temporary positions may become full or part-time, permanent status.
 This position is excluded from union membership.
+Occasional travel may be required.

 This position is currently based in our office located in Victoria, BC with the potential for telework options available.
-Must be willing and able to be on-site as operationally required.
-Currently this team is meeting in office bi-weekly.

 Financial assistance may be offered as part of the total compensation package for successful candidate(s) that must relocate to Victoria.
 Relocation allowances will be in accordance with the information here.